 MMIs for Australia-Based Applicants Applying for the University of Melbourne MD Program

-The interview component is an 8 station Multiple Mini Interview (MMI).
+The interview component is an 8-station Multiple Mini Interview (MMI).
 The duration of the whole interview process per applicant is approximately 50 minutes.
 Each station takes 5 minutes and has a single interviewer.
-The MMI is a blend of MMS staff, fourth-year medical students, and others drawn from other faculties.
+The MMI panel is a blend of MMS staff, fourth-year medical students, and others drawn from other faculties.
 This is believed to strike a balance between medical experts and laypeople.

 MMIs for Offshore Applicants Applying for the UniMelb Doctor of Medicine Program